zachtango/computer-networks/ch1_hw.md

 R4.
 DSL, Cable (HFC), FTTH, and 5G are home access technologies.
 Ethernet LAN and Wireless LAN are enterprise access technologies (but they're also being increasingly used in homes).
-4G and 5G are wide-area wireless access technologies.
+3G 4G and 5G are wide-area wireless access technologies.

 R5.
 HFC transmission rate is shared among users because the users all transmit over the same coaxial cable, which is a broadcast cable.
-Collisions are possible in a downstream HFC channel because the channel is shared, so messages to different users can collide on the shared medium.
+On the downstream channel, packets come from a single source (the head end).
+Therefore, there are no collisions on the downstream channel.

 R7.
-The transmission rate of Ethernet LANs are ??
+The transmission rate of Ethernet LANs are 10 Mbps, 100 Mbps, 1 Gbps, and 10 Gbps

 R8.
-Physical media Ethernet can run over coaxial cables and copper wires. ??
+Physical media Ethernet can run over twisted pair copper wire.
+It can also run over fiber optics.

 R9.
-HFC is a transmission rates are shared.
-DSL transmission rates are dedicated (dedicated phone line).
-FTTH transmission rates are dedicated (direct fiber). ??
+HFC transmission rates are shared: 24 - 52 Mbps downstream and 3.5 - 16 Mbps upstream.
+DSL transmission rates are dedicated: 40 Mbps - 1.2 Gbps and 30 Mbps - 100 Mbps.
+FTTH transmission rates are shared: 10 - 100 Gbps.

 R10.
-The most popular wireless Internet access technologies today are 4G and 5G.
-4G transmits at a lower rate than 5G. ??
+The most popular wireless Internet access technologies today are WiFi, 4G, and 5G.

+a.
+Wifi (802.11): in wireless LAN, wireless users transmit/receive packets to/from a base station (few tens of meters).
+The base station is typically connected to the wired internet.

+b.
+Wide-area wireless access networks: packets are transmitted over the same wireless infrastructure used for cellular telephony, with the base station being managed by a telecommunications provider.
+Wireless users within tens of kilometers of the base station get service.

 R11.
 L / R1 + L / R2

-R12.
-Circuit-switched networks dedicate the resources needed for a communication between two or more end systems.
+R12. (guarantees a certain amount of bandwidth) Circuit-switched networks dedicate the resources needed for a communication between two or more end systems.
 As a result, the resources are reserved for the end systems communicating, so this leads to better performance and reliability compared to packet-switched networks (no packet loss).
 TDM has the advantage of allocating the full bandwidth for a connection over FDM, leading to higher transmission rates.

 R13.
 a.
 2
 b.
-There will be no queuing delay because the users together transmit at most 2 Mbps in a 5 second time period.  ???
+There is no queuing delay for two users or less because for two useres or less to transmit simultaneously, 2Mbps maximum is required.
+The available bandwidth is 2Mbps of the shared link, so there will be no queuing delay.
+If three users transmit simultaneously, the maximum bandwidth required is 3 Mbps, which is more than the 2 Mbps of the link.
+As a result, the packet switch will only transmit the available bandwidth, putting the rest in a queue to wait.
+c. p = 0.2
+d. p = 0.008 f = 1/125

 R14.
-Two ISPs at the same level of hierarchy peer with eachother to reduce traffic sent to their providers, the upper tier ISPs, by sharing it with the same level ISPs.
+Two ISPs at the same level of hierarchy peer with eachother to reduce traffic sent to their providers, the upper tier ISPs, by sending it directly to the same level ISPs.
 Doing this will reduce the costs because they have to pay their providers based on their traffic amounts, but peering is often free.
 IXPs earn money by hosting an area where other ISPs can connect to to peer together.
 This area is usually a building full of switches.

 R15.
 Google's network consists of large, powerful datacenters connected together by their private network, creating a CDN.
 They peer their CDN with other ISPs directly or at IXPs.
 They also connect their CDN to tier-1 ISPs.
 Content providers create their own CDN to restrict traffic in this network to traffic associated with their content.
 This allows them to provide content quicker and more efficiently.
 This also saves the company money because most of their traffic is traveling through their CDN rather than ISP providers they'd have to pay.

 R16.
 The delays are processing delay, queuing delay, transmission delay, and propogation delay.
 Queuing delay is the only variable delay, while the other delays are constant.

 R18.
 It takes a packet d / s seconds to propogate over a link.
-This delay don't depend on packet length or transmission rate.
+This delay doesn't depend on packet length or transmission rate.
 10 ms

 R19.